ThreadR-r/Incedo-Coding-Test/README.md

 #### Build the image

-To build the docker image, go to the project's root and execute the following command:
+To build the docker image, after cloning this repo, go to the project's root and execute the following command:

 ```shell
 docker build -t threadr/icedo-api:latest -f docker/Dockerfile .